sibvisions/reactUI.styleexample/src/readme-files/css-variables/themes/README.md

 Variable | Description
 --- | ---
-crash-message-size | The size of the crash message
-crash-stack-height: The height of the crash message stack
+crash-message-size | The size of the crash message crash-stack-height | The height of the crash message stack

 ## Topbar (Progressbar) Variables
 Variable | Description